 The 2021 season of the MOTUL FIM World Superbike Championship is starting soon.
 Spread over four continents, the WorldSBK calendar has been updated for the coming year and the fight for the title promises to go on until the last lap.

-The date of the sixth event, the French Round, is slightly changed as it will be held on 03-04-05 September 2021.
+The date of the seventh event, the French Round, is slightly changed as it will be held on 03-04-05 September 2021.

 All the events are subject to the Covid-19 pandemic and any resulting restrictions.

 STARTING GRID 2021

 Five factory teams have confirmed their line-ups for 2021.
 Jonathan Rea and Alex Lowes remain with Kawasaki WorldSBK Racing Team, Álvaro Bautista and Leon Haslam continue in the HRC Team.

 PATA YAMAHA Official WorldSBK has a new rider, Andrea Locatelli.
 After an amazing season, the Italian will replace Michael van der Mark who rejoins the BMW Motorrad WorldSBK Team alongside Tom Sykes.
 At ARUBA.IT Racing – Ducati, Michael Ruben Rinaldi leaves the GOELEVEN Team to replace Chaz Davies; the Welshman is still looking for a seat for 2021.

 Garrett Gerloff is staying with the GRT Yamaha WorldSBK Junior Team and will be joined by a new team-mate, Kohta Nozane, new to WorldSBK.
 Federico Caricasulo has currently no ride for 2021.

 Locatelli is not the only rider to move up a step from WorldSSP.
 Lucas Mahias is staying with Kawasaki Puccetti Racing for 2021, but in WorldSBK this year, while Isaac Viñales has been called up by ORELAC Racing VerdNatura.